 Vaginal health affects more than just your sex life.
 Find out about common vaginal problems and ways to promote a healthy vagina.By Mayo Clinic Staff

-Conditions that might affect your vagina include:
+Conditions that might affect the vagina include:

 - Sexual problems.
 These might include persistent or recurrent pain just before, during or after sex (dyspareunia).
 Pain during penetration might be caused by involuntary spasms of the muscles of the vaginal wall (vaginismus).
 The muscles in the pelvic floor can become tense, causing chronic pain and pain during intercourse.
-Vaginal dryness, often occurring after menopause, can also cause pain during intercourse.
+Vaginal dryness, often occurring after menopause, also can cause pain during intercourse.

 - Sexually transmitted infections.
 Various sexually transmitted infections can affect the vagina, including chlamydia, gonorrhea, genital warts, syphilis and genital herpes.
 Signs might include abnormal vaginal discharge or genital sores.

 - Vaginitis.
 An infection or change in the normal balance of vaginal yeast and bacteria can cause inflammation of the vagina (vaginitis).
 Symptoms include vaginal discharge, odor, itching and pain.
 Common types of vaginitis include bacterial vaginosis, yeast infections and trichomoniasis.

 - Pelvic floor relaxation.
 If the supporting ligaments and connective tissues that hold the uterus and the vaginal walls in place become weak, the uterus, bladder, rectum or the vaginal walls might slip down (prolapse).
 This might cause a bulge in the vagina or urine leakage during coughing and sneezing.